Dominican Republic shuts most ports ahead of Hurricane Maria

-SANTO DOMINGO, Sept 20 (Reuters) - Dominican Republic closed most of its ports ahead of Hurricane Maria, but the country’s 34,000-barrel-per-day refinery was still running, the government said on Wednesday.
+SANTO DOMINGO (Reuters) - Dominican Republic closed most of its ports ahead of Hurricane Maria, but the country’s 34,000-barrel-per-day refinery was still running, the government said on Wednesday.

 Ports that suspended operations under the “red alert” declared for extreme weather conditions are La Romana, Samana, Arroyo Barril, Puerto Plata and Manzanillo, the Dominican Port Authority said in a statement.
 Maria was a Category 4 hurricane when it hit Puerto Rico earlier on Wednesday.